Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 Insurance & medical necessity

 Pre-authorization with documented clinical need, advanced devices require careful medical-necessity work.
+Self-pay options are also available.

 03